8 Ways to Prevent Colon Cancer

 Getting regular screening tests for colon cancer is the single best way to protect yourself from the disease.
 It can catch cancer early, when it’s most treatable, and help prevent the disease by finding abnormal growths called polyps that can turn into cancer.

-Most people begin getting tested at age 50.
+Most people should start screening at age 50.
 Though, some guidelines recommend age 45.
-People with a family history of colon cancer or other important risk factors may begin testing at younger ages and get tested more often.
+People with a family history of colon cancer or other important risk factors may begin testing even younger and get tested more often.
 Talk with a doctor about the possible costs and benefits of different tests and what’s right for you.

 Choose one of these recommended screening options.
 If a test finds anything suspicious, a follow-up colonoscopy is usually needed.

 Fecal Occult Blood Test (FOBT)/Fecal Immunochemical Test (FIT)

 Tests that look for hidden blood in the stool, which can be a sign of cancer.
 The test is quick and easy.
 You just take small samples of your stool at home, which are then sent to a lab to be tested.